Robbie-Bridgwater/tech-blog/README.md

 - Heroku

 ## Installation
-- To run this application locally, do the following:
+ To run this application locally, do the following:
-- (i) Enter `npm init -y` in the terminal to initialise the package.json
+ - (i) Clone this repository from GitHub
-- (ii) Use this command `npm i <package name>` in the terminal to install the following node packages...
+- (ii) This app contains a package.json so you just need to run `npm i` from the root directory to install the relative node packages
-- (iii) `npm i mysql2`, `npm i express`, `npm i sequelize`, `npm i express-session`, `npm i connect-session-sequelize`, `npm i express-favicon`, `npm i masonry-layout`, `npm i dotenv`
-- (iv) NB/ the `dotenv` package requires you to make a `.env` file in the root of your application.
+- (iii) The `dotenv` package requires you to make a `.env` file in the root of your application.
 It is used to hide sensitive information such as your password and/or username.
+- (iv) run `npm start` in the terminal from the root directory

 ## Usage
+You may do either of the following:
+* Follow the installation instructions above to run the app on your local device.
-- You can either use the deployed Heroku version of the app (which you will find the link at the top of the ReadME) or run it locally.
+* Use the deployed Heroku app, found at the top of this README

-- If you would prefer to run this application locally, you will need to clone this repository to your local device and follow the installation instructions above.
-You would then enter `npm start` in the terminal to run this app at your local host ---> http://localhost:`${PORTnumber}`/ eg. http://localhost:3001/

-- If you wish to use an API testing tool like Insomnia or Postman you can.
-To use Insomnia you would need to run `node server.js` to start the server.
-You would then need to navigate to the insomnia app and type in the routes that would send or make the request you would like to test and of course select the correct method GET(READ), POST(CREATE), PUT(UPDATE), DELETE from the drop down list before clicking 'SEND'.
-In itallics below you can find some examples of the routes you will encounter within this app:

-*GET all Blog Posts route - localhost:`${PORTnumber}`/eg. localhost:3001/*\
-*GET  Blog Post by ID route - localhost:`${PORTnumber}`/post/`idNum`*\
-*POST routes - localhost:`${PORTnumber}`/`route`/*\
-*UPDATE/PUT Blog Posts by ID route - localhost:`${PORTnumber}`/dashboard/edit/`idNum`*\
-*DELETE Blog Post by ID route- localhost:`${PORTnumber}`/post/`idNum`*\

-If all requests are successfully made, you will see posts and comments added and a status '200 OK'.
-A '404' or '400' status will show up if there is an error or bad request made

 ## Screenshots
 Application in action --->